andrewthegr8/Term-Project-ME-405/docs/source/software.rst

 can be found in the `ME405-Support <https://github.com/spluttflob/ME405-Support>`_ repository.

 This diagram shows all the tasks and their scheduled frequency, as well as what shares and queues the tasks interface with.
+See :ref:`_main-program` for the details of each task.

 NEED OVERALL DIAGRAM